 Navachetana Foundation (NCF) is a non-governmental, non-profit organization registered under the Karnataka State Societies Registration Act.
 NCF was founded in 1999 and is headquartered in Haveri, a town in northwest Karnataka, India.
-The Foundation was established by a small group of young, socially-minded entrepreneurs desiring to bring economic development and livelihood enhancement to poor members of Haveri town and nearby villages.
+The Foundation was established by a small group of young, socially-minded entrepreneurs desiring to bring economic development and livelihood enhancement to the needy womens of Haveri and nearby villages.

-In its early years NCF primarily focused on improving natural resource management in rural areas, initiating and implementing large-scale watershed development and tank rehabilitation projects.
-NCF continues to be actively involved in these projects, and is committed to strengthening participatory methods for preserving and enhancing community owned natural resources.
+In its early years NCF primarily focused on improving natural resource management in rural areas by initiating and implementing large-scale watershed development and tank rehabilitation projects.
+NCF continues to be actively involved in these projects and is committed to strengthening participatory methods for preserving and enhancing community owned natural resources.

-In 2005 NCF expanded its mission to include the provision of financial services to women unable to obtain credit from mainstream commercial banks.
-NCF's first loan was disbursed in April 2006, and since then a total of Rs lakhs 1,573 has been loaned to 22,542 women with a consistent 100% repayment rate.
+In 2005 NCF expanded its mission to include the provision of financial services to women who were unable to obtain credit from mainstream commercial banks.
+NCF's first loan was disbursed in April 2006, and since more than 70000 womens were took the benifits from Navachetana with a consistent 100% repayment rate.
 In May 2009 NCF created a new institutional entity to handle all of its microfinance operations: Navachetana Microfin Services Private Limited (NMSPL).

 Navachetana Microfin Services Private Limited